Which country is cheaper, Portugal or the Czech Republic?

-You'll find plenty of kid-friendly things to do in The Czech Republic.
+The Czech Republic offers lots of family activities.
 While Prague is the obvious first choice because of its history, culture, and activities, the rest of the country offers plenty of kid-friendly sites, too.
 Prague's castle is fun to visit, and offers great views over the city.
 Cesky Krumlov also has a large castle that children and adults will love.
 This city also has winding narrow streets filled with fun shops and a monastery with a fascinating hands-on, kid-friendly museum.
 And nearby you can explore the ruins of Hrad Divci Kamen, a castle from the 14th century.
 Then, Karlovy Vary has hot springs and spas, some of which are great for kids.
 A fun river walk will let you get out into nature and also taste some of the spring water coming down the hills.
 Everyone will also love the Punkva Cave and Kateřina Cave, as you can explore underground and also see the underground river, too.
 And if your kids love trains, take a ride on the Třemešná-Osoblaha railway as it shows you the beautiful countryside.
 You'll also find a number of historic castles around the country, such as Karlštejn Castle, Orlík Château, Lednice Château, and Hradec nad Moravicí Château.
 Each has their own historical significance along with towers, gates, and gardens.
 Other popular kid-friendly activities include hiking, mountain biking, hot air balloon rides, kayaking, and horseback riding.

 Prague: Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.

-For those traveling as a couple, Portugal has plenty to offer.
+Portugal is a great country for couples, as it has plenty to offer.
 Whether it's a honeymoon or just a weekend getaway, this country offers so many diverse opportunities for a couple's trip.
 The beach is always an obvious choice for a romantic destination, and you'll find plenty here.
 The Algarve region in the south has stunning landscapes along the coast with cliffs forming intimate beach coves, as well as hiking trails, fishing villages, and boat rides.
 Up the Atlantic coast you'll find more beaches with castles, historic towns to explore such as Sintra and Praia da Costa Nova, along with the cultural centers of Lisbon and Porto.
 These large cities offer amazing food, nightlife, historical tours, old cathedrals, museums, and epic views.
 Plenty of luxurious romantic hotels and fine dining options await, as does the fantastic local wine selection.
 More gorgeous inland areas should also be on a romantic itinerary such as Coimbra, the vineyards of the Douro Valley in the north, the mountains of Serra da Estrela Natural Park, and the Valley of Guadiana.
 It's hard to find such diverse romantic attractions packed into a small country anywhere else in the world.

 Portimao: This beautiful stretch of coastline offers unique beaches and stunning outdoor activities.
 It makes a wonderful honeymoon destination for couples who enjoy adventure, pampering, and romantic resorts.
 There are great restaurants as well as places to relax or activities for thrill seekers.